 The Roman Catholic Church has defined idolatry far too narrowly in its favor.
 Let's consider two things.

-Catholicism says that divine worship is for God only, yet it also says it is okay to bow down before a statue of Mary, pray to Mary, believe that Mary delivers us from death, believe Mary atoned for us, etc., as long as you don't give her "divine worship."
+Catholicism says that divine worship is for God only, yet it also says that it is okay to bow down before a statue of Mary, pray to Mary, believe that Mary delivers us from death, believe Mary atoned for us, etc., as long as you don't give her "divine worship."
 In other words, you can do almost anything worship-wise to Mary as you would to God--just don't call it "divine worship."

 Exodus 20:5 and "worship"